-4.1 Action: Revise the management system for Atlantic cobia
+Action: Revise the management system for Atlantic migratory group cobia.

-Alternative 1 (No Action): Continue the current management of Atlantic cobia via the Fishery Management Plan for Coastal Migratory Pelagic Resources of the Gulf of Mexico and Atlantic Region.
+Alternative 1 (No Action): Continue the current management of the Atlantic migratory group of cobia via the Fishery Management Plan for Coastal Migratory Pelagic Resources of the Gulf of Mexico and Atlantic Region.

-Preferred Alternative 2: Remove Atlantic cobia from the Fishery Management Plan for Coastal Migratory Pelagic Resources of the Gulf of Mexico and Atlantic Region.
+Preferred Alternative 2: Remove the Atlantic migratory group of cobia from the Fishery Management Plan for Coastal Migratory Pelagic Resources of the Gulf of Mexico and Atlantic Region.

-Alternative 3: Establish a policy in the Fishery Management Plan for Coastal Migratory Pelagic Resources of the Gulf of Mexico and Atlantic Region for complementary management of Atlantic cobia with the Atlantic States Marine Fisheries Commission.
+Alternative 3: Establish a policy in the Fishery Management Plan for Coastal Migratory Pelagic Resources of the Gulf of Mexico and Atlantic Region for complementary management of the Atlantic migratory group of cobia with the Atlantic States Marine Fisheries Commission.

-Alternative 4: Establish a framework procedure in the Fishery Management Plan for Coastal Migratory Pelagic Resources of the Gulf of Mexico and Atlantic Region for an enhanced cooperative management system with the Atlantic States Marine Fisheries Commission that allows changes to Atlantic cobia management through National Marine Fisheries Service rulemaking.
+Alternative 4: Establish a framework procedure in the Fishery Management Plan for Coastal Migratory Pelagic Resources of the Gulf of Mexico and Atlantic Region for an enhanced cooperative management system with the Atlantic States Marine Fisheries Commission that allows changes to the Atlantic migratory group of cobia management through National Marine Fisheries Service rulemaking.